AgoraDoc/agora-style-guide/_content/formatting-and-organization.md

 - Do not use a URL as link text.
 Instead, use the page title or a description of the page.
 - Do not include punctuation in the link text.

-**Code in text**
+### Code in text

-This chapter applies to all Agora documentation except the automatically generated API Reference.
+This section applies to all Agora documentation except the automatically generated API Reference.

 In ordinary text sentences, use code font to mark up most things that have anything to do with code.
-In HTML, use the `` element; in Markdown, use backticks (```).
+In HTML, use the `<code>` element; in Markdown, use backticks (```).

 Some specific items to put in code font: